andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 https://github.com/yadomi/node-red-contrib-philipshue-events

 ### Before importing this flow, it is important to install yadomi's contrib previously.
-DO NOT DEPLOY WITHOUT!
+Do not deploy without, this might Node-RED to stop the flows.

 ———————————————